 Do You Suffer From Decision Fatigue?

-If you’ve ever had days where you find yourself having difficulty making the simplest decisions… like what to have for dinner… you have experienced decision fatigue.
+If you’ve ever had days where you find yourself having difficulty making small decisions… like what to have for dinner… you have experienced decision fatigue.
 If you’re normally a very decisive person and suddenly find yourself having difficulty choosing a course of action, you may be experiencing decision fatigue.
 Or those decisions you’ve forced yourself to make when you felt distracted and depleted and, after a good night’s sleep thought, “What was I thinking?”.
 Those, too, are examples of decision fatigue.

 I think that nowadays most people suffer from decision fatigue from time to time.
 And that happens because, as adults, we make an estimated 35,000 decisions each day, but have a limited capacity for decision-making.